jagdish0909/PowerShell-SQL-Table-Exporter/README.md

 # export_sql_server_tables

-Export sql server tables from all the databases using Powershell script
+Export list of tables from list of databses using bcp from sql server database.